timcdlucas/translucent_interpretable_ML_review/translucent_plan.md

       - easy with caret
       - results

-    - interaction importance
+    - interaction importance just a note?
       - what is?
-      - results

     - ice and PDP
       - define pdp then ice